 By now many of you are familiar with our wild and wonderful themed sensory baths.
 I really love creating these for Rosie and Jewel.
 With another holiday comes the opportunity to create yet another fun bath!

 Rainbow Bubble Bath

 The first thing I did to create this bath was fill the bottom of the tub with treasure.
 I used gold and green coins, necklaces, and shamrock gems, all of which I purchased at The Dollar Tree.
-Then I filled the tub with as many bubbles as I could.
-I find that most bubble brands work equally well, so I actually use the cheaper stuff, and just use A LOT of it!
+Then I filled the tub with heaps of bubbles.
+I find that most bubble brands work equally well, so I actually use the cheaper stuff and just use A LOT of it!
 Then I spray painted a rainbow on the bubbles.

-To do this, I used Colorations liquid watercolors.
-I purchased mine from Discount School Supply, and I find them to be well worth the initial investment.
-Rosie has used them in so many ways, and uses them to spray paint the bubbles during her bath often!
-However, if you don't have liquid watercolors on hand, and want to recreate this, you can make your own liquid water colors.
-Our homemade water color recipe is simple and fast.
-The colors just won't be quite as vibrant.
+To do this I used washable liquid watercolors.
+I purchased mine here, and I find them to be well worth the initial investment.
+Rosie has used watercolors in so many ways and uses them to spray paint the bubbles during her bath often.
+If you don't have liquid watercolors on hand and want to recreate this you can use food coloring.
+The colors just won't be as vibrant.

 I also decorated the bathroom wall with foam shamrock cut-outs.
-These and all foam shapes "magically" stick to the bath walls when wet .
-They basically act as bath stickers that can be used over and over!
+Foam shapes "magically" stick to the bath walls when wet .
+They basically act as bath stickers that can be used over and over again.

-Rosie had so much fun digging for the treasure at the bottom/end of the rainbow!
+Rosie had a blast finding the treasures at the bottom/end of the rainbow

-Note- The water colors did not stain the bath or Rosie's skin.
+A Few Tips: The watercolors did not stain the bath or Rosie's skin.
 They are washable.
-However, if you ever have any residual coloring from any of our bath activities fill a spray bottle with bleach, grab a sponge, and that should do the trick.
-This has always worked for us!
+However, if you ever have any residual coloring from a fun bath activity fill a spray bottle with bleach, grab a sponge, and that should do the trick.
+This has always worked for us.

 We share fun kids activities several times a week!